Skip to main content

 At Tucson Wellness MD, all regenerative treatments are provided under physician supervision and based on individualized medical evaluation.
 Patients should ask their provider directly about the evidence base, expected outcomes, and regulatory status of any therapy they are considering.

-PRP vs. Stem Cell Therapy: A Direct Comparison
+PRP vs Stem Cell Therapy Comparison

 Understanding the key differences helps clarify which therapy may fit your situation.